 Failure to receive a tax statement is not a defense to the payment of the tax and any late interest that has accrued.
 Iowa law requires the County Treasurer to assess late interest on all delinquent payments at the rate of 1.5% per month (rounded to the nearest dollar) with a minimum of one dollar.

 The U.S. Postal Service postmark is the only date recognized for the date of mailing.
 The date written on your check or a business metered date will not be accepted as proof of the mailing date.
 Before mailing your payment, check with your local post office to make sure the postmark date will be prior to the late interest date.
 If you want to be sure that your payment has a postmark before the late interest date, have the post office postmark the envelope in your presence.

-When the last day of the month is a Saturday, Sunday, or holiday, the deadline for remitting payment without late interest or additional late interest is extended to include the first business day of the following month (the extension does not apply to tax sales that occurred before June 1, 2006).
+When the last day of the month is a Saturday, Sunday, or holiday, the deadline for remitting payment without late interest or additional late interest is extended to include the first business day of the following month.

 The County Treasurer is responsible for the administration of the Annual Tax Sale and must offer for sale, in an open competitive bidding process, parcels for which taxes have become delinquent.
 The Annual Tax Sale takes place in June of each year.

 The U.S. Postal Service Postmark is not a determining factor when computing interest due for a tax sale redemption payment.
 Additionally, tax sale redemption funds and the required affidavit must be in the physical possession of the treasurer's office on the last day to redeem to prevent issuance of a tax sale deed.

 Thank you for the great job you have done making tax payments online so EASY!
 Very well-designed.Madeline T.